 A sense of humour!

 Now if you still need to get anything else off of this list, but don’t know what to get… don’t fret.
-There are plenty of places you can read review guides for tactical flashlights, for example, to help you find the perfect gear!
+There are plenty of places you can read review guides for tactical flashlights, for example, to help you find the perfect gear for winter!

 Picture Credits and thanks to Greg Hopkins Solution Studios